 Perhaps the biggest reason why German Shepherds are widely considered “easy to train” is because of their intelligence.
 However, we’re not referring to general smarts.
 The GSD has one of the highest marks when it comes to obedience and working intelligence.

-In fact, among 138 dog breeds measured in an dog intelligence trial, they’re ranked the third most intelligent for this special type of dog IQ.
-But what actually is obedience and working IQ?
-And how is it measured in dogs?
+In fact, among 138 dog breeds measured in a dog intelligence trial, they’re ranked the third smartest dog breed for this special type of dog intelligence.
+But what actually is O&W intelligence?
+And how exactly do we measure it in dogs?

 The term was originally coined by famed canine psychologist and researcher, Stanley Coren.
-This term essentially measures how quickly a dog learns commands, in addition to how well they retain the obedience training.
+This term essentially measures how quickly a dog learns commands, in addition to how well a dog can retain their obedience training.

 And in Stanley Coren’s trials, the GSDs’ results were extraordinary: